 This problem gives an opportunity to try something out, notice a pattern, make a conjecture, and then prove it.
 There are several approaches to the proof, both algebraic and visual, which can lead to fruitful discussion about different methods of proof.

-Proving the statements in both directions (if and only if) will be quite challenging for some students, and they will need to persevere and show resilience.
+Proving the statements in both directions (if and only if) will be quite challenging for some students.
 To help them to develop these skills, we have provided two "proof sorter" activities which can be used to scaffold the task and offer the support that students need in order to complete the problem.

 If students are unfamiliar with triangular numbers, Picturing Triangle Numbers is a good starting point.

 "Choose a triangular number, multiply it by 8 and add 1.
 What did you get?"